codepress/admin-columns/readme.txt

 == Changelog ==

 = 2.0.0 =
-* [Notice!]
-Custom Fields has been removed ( now available as an addon )
+* [Notice] Database needs an update, make sure to backup first
-* [Notice!]
-Database needs an update, make sure to backup first
+* [Changed] Sortorder licence is now an Pro Add-on
-* [changed] Some filters and hooks have been changed, see online documentation
+* [Changed] Some filters and hooks have been changed, see online documentation
 * [Updated] Extensive refactoring of the code with improved API
 * [Updated] New UI with responsive design
 * [Updated] Hooks and filters has been replaced with one that follows the correct naming conventions with underscores.